Geophysical Abstraction

 The frames are all hand made, packed with an acrylic dirt or sand mixture and then attached to the piece.
 Finally, they have to be blended together with the painted surface around the sides.

-One large, 4-foot wall relief can take up to 4 weeks to complete.
 When finally ready for exhibition, I feel so connected to the work that I find it painful to part with.

 -Michael Giancristiano